 - The applicant must be a member of CACP, CAFC, or PCC.

 - Submit the completed Nomination From and backgrounder (if applicable) to the CACP National Office by email at email@example.com or by mail to Canadian Association of Chiefs of Police, 300 Terry Fox Drive, Suite 100, Ottawa, Ontario, K2K 0E3.

-- The CACP National Office will submit the nominations received to the Evaluation Committee.
+- The CACP National Office will submit the nominations received to the Selection Committee.

-- Every submission will undergo a peer review by the Evaluation Committee which consists of a special award panel of public safety professionals.
+- Every submission will undergo a peer review by the Selection Committee which consists of a special award panel of public safety professionals.

-- Annually, up to four awards will be presented in categories of Federal/Provincial and Municipal levels.
+- Annually, up to four awards will be presented in categories at the federal, provincial and municipal levels.

 - May 31st, 2019 – Deadline to submit nominations

-- August 2019: The award will be announced/presented at the CACP Annual Conference
+- August 2019: The award will be announced/presented at the CACP Annual Conference.